-Borrowings under the Commercial Paper Program are supported by the Global Credit Facility, as defined below.
+Borrowings under the Commercial Paper Program are supported by the Global Credit Facility (as defined below).
 Accordingly, the Company does not expect combined borrowings outstanding under the Commercial Paper Program and Global Credit Facility to exceed \$500 million.
 Commercial Paper Program borrowings may be used to support the Company's general working capital and corporate needs.
 Maturities of commercial paper notes vary, but cannot exceed 397 days from the date of issuance.
-Commercial paper notes issued under the Commercial Paper Program rank equally with the Company's other forms of unsecured indebtedness.
-As of September 26, 2020, there were no borrowings outstanding under the Commercial Paper Program.
+Commercial paper notes issued under the Commercial Paper Program rank equally in seniority with the Company's other forms of unsecured indebtedness.
+As of both September 25, 2021 and March 27, 2021, there were no borrowings outstanding under the Commercial Paper Program.

-Revolving Credit Facilities
+Revolvina Credit Facilities